 Image.

-Prospects for the transfer learning development
+Prospects for the development of transfer learning

 Transfer learning is now one of the main drivers of machine learning, but what do the numbers say about its real position and possible future?